jakechen/gcp-mlops-tutorial/README.md

 - Unit testing
 - Production environments: Production environments should not be manually touched, only vetted code can deploy
 - Terraform: Infrastructure as Code e.g. create new buckets using code instead of console
-- Code Build: Build service e.g. docker build and push
+- Cloud Build: Build service e.g. docker build and push
 - Git automation: When source code changes, changes are automatically tested and applied

 ### Data Scientist workflow